 My sponsor always encouraged me to look up Twelve Step words in the dictionary.
 I was not enthusiastic.
 Reading dictionaries is something I try to avoid.
 But I followed his directions and I am glad I did.
-His request unleashed a love of recovery-related words and led to my series of drawings related to the Twelve Step.
+His instruction deepened my understanding of early recovery literature and led to my series of drawings inspired by the Twelve Step.

 At first, I looked up words using a recent dictionary.
 Then one rainy day, I ducked into a used book store and I noticed a Websters Dictionary that was published in 1934*.
 The date caught my eye because I remembered Alcoholics Anonymous co-founder Bill W. got sober around that time.
 Always perplexed by the quaint language used in the Big Book, I opened the old dictionary to read the OFFICIAL definition for some Twelve Step words.
 I flipped idly to a word I was having trouble with at the time: “God”.

 Webster’s 1934 definition of “God” was “a being of more than human attributes or powers”.
 It struck me at once that these words were similar to Bill W.’s phrase “a power higher than human power.”
 It was not identical—the words were different—but the essential meaning was the same.
 Curious, I looked up some other words from the Steps.
 In every case, the very first definition of each word seemed to reinforce Bill’s writing while also offering some fresh insights into several familiar words.